The Risks of Buying Only 5 Star Funds

 So who wouldn't want to buy 5-star funds that get high returns, relative to their respective category, without taking higher risk than average for the category?

 To be fair, Morningstar doesn't guarantee that future returns will look like past performance, nor do they promise that the 5-star funds will beat the 1-, 2-, 3-, and 4-star funds in the future.
 However, Morningstar does continue to make their star rating a prominent feature of using their services.

 Here are a few observations about the star rating we've made in the 20 years since we've used Morningstar (yes, we still think Morningstar is useful):

-- Arguably index funds are the best mutual funds for all kinds of investors, from beginners to the experienced, to professionals.
-But index funds will never receive a 5-star rating because their performance rarely surpasses the averages in the short-term.
+- Arguably, index funds are the best mutual funds for all kinds of investors, from beginners to the experienced, to professionals.
+But index funds rarely receive a 5-star rating because their performance rarely surpasses the averages in the short-term.
 Funds like Vanguard Total Stock Market Index (VTSMX) get a 4-star rating because their returns in the 3- and 5-year periods tend to hover around the median.
 But the 10-year return often beats the vast majority of category peers.
-VTSMX gets a 5-star rating in my book but it won't get one in Morningstar's.
+VTSMX gets a 5-star rating in my book but it won't likely ever get one in Morningstar's.